csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 -- CREATE OR REPLACE TABLE `divvy_trips_2020_data.divvy_trips_2020_v2`
-CREATE TABLE IF NOT EXISTS `divvy_trips_2020_data.divvy_trips_2020_v2` OPTIONS( description = "Removed cases where station names are missing (null), removed duplicates of station name, removed cases where trip duration is less than or equal to zero(0) [trips shorter than a min remain, as well as those longer than a day]...CAN cast station ids to INT64 but will leave as STRING."
+CREATE TABLE IF NOT EXISTS `divvy_trips_2020_data.divvy_trips_2020_v2` OPTIONS( description = "Removed cases where station names are missing (null), removed duplicates of station name, removed cases where trip duration is less than or equal to a min (60 secs), and also removed cases where trip duration is more a 24 hours...CAN cast station ids to INT64 but will leave as STRING."
 ) AS

 ## TODO: INSERT WITH CLAUSE right here